-Australia’s newspapers have a problem: over the last three decades, there’s been a marked decline in front-page coverage of federal elections, according to research released yesterday at the Walkley Foundation’s Public Affairs conference in Canberra.
+Australia’s newspapers have an election problem.
+Over the last three decades there’s been a marked decline in front-page coverage of federal elections, according to research released yesterday at the Walkley Foundation’s Public Affairs conference in Canberra.